Message about use of cookies

 Railway Road AQMA

-Monitoring of air quality originally found raised concentrations of nitrogen dioxide or NO2 over the annual mean objective (40ug/m3) in the Town Centre along Railway Road (A148).
-The road network within this location suffers from poor air dispersion owing to a street canyon type effect, with properties situated close to the road.
-It resulted in the first AQMA (Railway Road AQMA) being declared in 2003.
+Monitoring of air quality originally found raised concentrations of NO2 over the annual mean objective (40ug/m3) in the Town Centre along Railway Road (A148).
+The road network within this location suffers from poor air dispersion owing to a street canyon type effect, with properties situated close to the road and slow-moving traffic.
+It resulted in the first AQMA being declared in 2003.

-Further detailed assessment was undertaken in 2005 that showed risk of raised NO2 concentrations elsewhere.
-The decision was taken to vary the Railway Road AQMA area to include properties along the A148 (London Rd) extending down to the South Gate and the Town Centre’s gyratory system;
+Further detailed assessment was subsequently undertaken in 2005 that showed risk of raised NO2 concentrations elsewhere.
+The decision was taken to vary the Railway Road AQMA area to include properties along the A148 (London Rd) extending down to the South Gate as well as including properties in the Town Centre’s gyratory system;